AYUSH-SAMADHIYA/Celebal-Technologies/Assi-4/my-dashboard-app/README.md

 ## Features

-* **Dashboard Overview:** Get a quick glance at key metrics like total users, total tasks (broken down by status: New, Ongoing, Completed), and upcoming events.
+-   **Dashboard Overview:** Get a quick glance at key metrics like total users, total tasks (broken down by status: New, Ongoing, Completed), and upcoming events.
-* **User Management:**
+-   **User Management:**
-    * Add new users with names.
+    -   Add new users with names.
-    * View detailed user profiles showing assigned tasks and their statuses.
+    -   View detailed user profiles showing assigned tasks and their statuses.
-    * Check , update and delete tasks of users from their profile page.
+    -   Check, update and delete tasks of users from their profile page.
-    * Delete users (which also unassigns their tasks from the Kanban board).
+    -   Delete users (which also unassigns their tasks from the Kanban board).
-* **Kanban Board:**
+-   **Kanban Board:**
-    * A visual task management system with "To Do," "In Progress," and "Done" columns.
+    -   A visual task management system with "To Do," "In Progress," and "Done" columns.
-    * Easily move tasks between columns with left/right arrows.
+    -   Easily move tasks between columns with left/right arrows.
-    * Can assign task to any specific user.
+    -   Can assign tasks to any specific user.
-    * Delete tasks.
+    -   Delete tasks.
-* **Calendar:**
+-   **Calendar:**
-    * View events in Month, Week, or Day modes.
+    -   View events in Month, Week, or Day modes.
-    * Navigate through dates (previous, next, today).
+    -   Navigate through dates (previous, next, today).
-    * Add new events for specific dates.
+    -   Add new events for specific dates.
-    * Delete existing events.
+    -   Delete existing events.
-* **Charts & Analytics:**
+-   **Charts & Analytics:** Visual representations of your task and user data.
-* **Persistent Data:** All tasks events are stored in your browser's Local Storage, so your data persists even after you close and reopen the browser.
+-   **Persistent Data:** All tasks and events are stored in your browser's Local Storage, so your data persists even after you close and reopen the browser.
-* **Toast Notifications:** Provides real-time feedback for actions like adding/deleting tasks, and moving tasks.
+-   **Toast Notifications:** Provides real-time feedback for actions like adding/deleting tasks and moving tasks.

 ## Screenshots